 The advent of e-commerce has allowed people to order products directly from sellers and manufacturers around the world.
-According to PricewaterhouseCoopers, German customers can, for example, already order products directly from more than 70 Chinese online shops.
-Consequently leading to an ever-increasing influx of packages from the Far East, most notably China, in recent years.
-Out of 100 million parcels coming from outside the EU in 2017, two thirds originated in China, according to the Handelsblatt.
+According to PricewaterhouseCoopers, German customers can, for example, already order products straight from more than 70 Chinese online shops.
+It is consequently leading to an ever-increasing influx of packages from the Far East, most notably China, in recent years.
+Out of 100 million parcels coming from outside the EU in 2017, two-thirds originated in China, according to the Handelsblatt.
 Market leader Alibaba, which German online shoppers reach via the AliExpress market portal, stated that it ships 50,000 parcels to Germany a day.

-To put this trend into a larger perspective:
+To put this trend into a broader perspective:

 - In Germany (82M inhabitants), the daily number of B2C mailings from the Far East is well into the six-digit range.